-Body-Solid continues to stand out from the crowd when it comes to warranties, again just like Xmark, I’ve reviewed a load of their gear, and its the Xmark guys who offer a full lifetime warranty on everything, not only the frames.
+Body-Solid continues to stand out from the crowd when it comes to warranties, again just like Xmark, I’ve reviewed a load of their gear, and its the Body-Solid guys who offer a full lifetime warranty on everything, not just the frames.
 Almost unheard when it comes to equipment under 1k.
 This certainly reassures us of the confidence they have in their products.

-The Body-Solid Pro is one of their top of the line lat pulls surprisingly similar in build quality to the Xmark with a heavy gauged steel frame, adjustable leg holders and a full range of motion max height of around 6’2″.
+The Body-Solid Pro is one of their top of the line lat pulldowns surprisingly similar in build quality to the Xmark with a heavy gauged steel frame, adjustable leg holders, and a full range of motion max height of around 6’2″.